cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 ### 5. Policy Interpretation (Zentropi with Fallback)

 A specialized agent reads the platform policy and determines whether the content violates it.
-The policy text is treated as input, not hard-coded rules, which allows adaptation to different policy frameworks.
+The policy text is treated as flexible input, which allows adaptation to different policy frameworks without encoding every rule in code.

 ### 6. Decision Orchestration